 Unaccompanied Minors Service

 For young people travelling alone, most airlines offer an escort service.
 The Unaccompanied Minors (UM) service is strongly recommended for travellers under the age of 13 and some airlines insist upon it.
-One part of the service is provided by the airline, one part by the school.

 The fees charged by the partner schools for this extra service are indicated in the “options/extras” section of each destination, while the fees charged by the airline company will be invoiced alongside your child’s plane ticket.